dmijatovic/react-webpack4-starter/README.md

 ## NPM installation scripts

-Just run `npm install` and all libs mentioned here below should be installed.
+Just run `npm install` and all libs mentioned below will be installed.

 ```bash
   # 1. install react dom